 If this is not provided you will be regarded as a self paying patient and asked to settle the account at the time of treatment.

-All the investigations and procedures undertaken at 108 X-Ray and Imaging are routinely covered as outpatient treatment and are paid by medical insurers subject to policy terms, benefit limits, conditions, exclusions and excesses.
+All the consultation, investigations and procedures undertaken at 108 Harley Street are routinely covered in full by medical insurers subject to policy terms and conditions, exclusions and excesses.

 Your pre-authorisation and membership details, helps us submit the invoices directly to your medical insurers, on your behalf, for the treatment received.